parshavjain/assignment-solution-step7/readme.md

 - parse the query
 - forward the object of query parameter to CsvQueryProcessor
 - filter out rows basis on the conditions mentioned in the where clause
-- write the result set into a JSON file

 ### Project structure